 Mason Home-built Lathe

-Based on a design fist published in his 1970s book "Building a Small Lathe", this effective little 1.75-inch centre height by 10 inches between centres lathe was built during the Chinese Virus lockdown by John Lukey in Guildford.
-Based around a bed made from a 2-inch wide, and 1/4-inch-thick steel plate, the rest of the lathe is mostly constructed from standard steel stock With a diameter of 1/2", the spindle has a 'short' No. 0 Morse taper socket and carries a nose thread of 14 x 1 mm.
+Based on a design first published in his 1970s book "Building a Small Lathe", this effective little 1.75-inch centre height by 10 inches between centres lathe was built during the Chinese Virus lockdown by John Lukey in Guildford.
+Based around a bed made from a 2-inch wide and 1/4-inch-thick steel plate, the rest of the lathe is mostly constructed from standard steel stock With a diameter of 1/2", the spindle has a 'short' No. 0 Morse taper socket and carries a nose thread of 14 x 1 mm.
 Although plain-turning with no changewheels to turn the leadscrew, Mr Lukey intends to drive this with a 12-volt, variable speed motor to provided a powered sliding feed.
+Although the lathe shown at the top of the page does not incorporate backgear, another, at the bottom of the page does.

 The builder writes: During the lockdown, I was looking for a project and remembered that I had enough steel to build a Mason Lathe.
 I'd already part-built one of these about 40 years ago for a friend, and he finished it using that lathe.
 Anyway, the steel had been sitting in my tool shed for 40 years so I raked it out and started the project on the 3rd March 2020.

 I did not follow the design exactly, but incorporated some of my own ideas and was also dictated to by what materials I had to hand; hence, this is the "simple" model without the back gears as described by Mr Mason in the 70s.
 One addition I made was a spindle-mounted, 60-hole indexing wheel - and I also constructed a number of accessories including a faceplate, live centre, adjustable carriage stop, ordinary Morse centres, a fixed steady and a splash-back - and am in the process of making a 12-Volt drilling attachment for indexing.
 Drive (through PolyV belts). is by a 90W induction motor giving speeds of 395, 775 and 1500 r.p.m.

 The builder writes: